4 Best Tennis Racquets for Control (2022)

 Returns

-The Vcore Pro 97 is super stable and control-oriented to keep the ball under control or in the court, even when returning huge servers.
+The Yonex Vcore Pro 97 is super stable and control-oriented to keep the ball under control or in the court, even when returning huge servers.

 You get the confidence so easily with this racquet to step inside the court on second serve and hit the defensive or attacking return to your aiming targets due to its great precision and control.